ocakhasan/roman/Readme.md

 ## How to build and run the project

+### INFO
+Extensions are implemented.

+- This project handles all of the roman numerals ranged between 1 - 3999.
+- This project converts roman numerals between a range in parallel.
+- This project is containerized.

 ### Environment Variables

 There are 2 different ways of running the project.